Queensland Voluntary Assisted Dying Handbook

 - a person’s home.

 The QVAD Handbook aims to provide context to the Act and provides guidance on navigating the voluntary assisted dying process from the practitioner perspective.
-It covers topics including:
+It covers:

 - the regulatory framework for voluntary assisted dying in Queensland, including offences, protections, and oversight mechanisms